P0u4a/Playlist-Generator/README.md

 is used to encyrpt the JSON web tokens generated during the Oauth flow.
 ## Running the app
 Run ```npm run dev``` in the terminal and make the magic happen.

-# Future Extensions 🔮
-* Implement bot account to create playlists on if user does not want to sign in
-* Add playlist preset options
-* Implement autocomplete functionality in search bar